-- 1. Washed;
+- 1. Washed

-- 2. Brushed:
+- 2. Brushed

 - 3. Surface disinfected with at least one of the three treatments outlined above,

-- 4. Treated at the time of packing, in accordance with label directions, with at least one of thefollowing treatments:

-- a) Imazalil

-- b) Thiabendazole

-- c) Combination of fludioxonil plus azoxystrobin (meets the requirements for the SOS quarantine only); and
+- 4. Fruits grown in a SOS quarantine only, may be treated with an EPA approved postharvest fungicide labeled for use in citrus at the time of packing.

 - 5. Waxed.